jclehner/nmrpflash/README.md

 ###### "No suitable network interfaces found."

 Make sure the network interface is up (wireless interfaces are not supported).
-On Windows, try restarting the WinPcap service (commands must be run as administrator):
+On Windows, try restarting the Npcap service (commands must be run as administrator):

 ```